District of Columbia Online Nurse Midwifery Programs

 Are Online Nurse Midwifery Programs Accredited?

-Accredited online nurse midwife degree programs could be approved by regional and/or national accreditation agencies to ensure quality.
+Accredited online nurse midwifery programs could be approved by regional and/or national accreditation agencies to ensure quality.
 A few to look for could include the Accreditation Commission for Midwifery Education (ACME), the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
 The American College of Nurse Midwives maintains a list of ACME-accredited online midwifery programs.

 Online Midwifery Programs: Take the Next Step